jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.52 PrincipalComponentAnalysis

-Performs a principal component analysis (PCA) on a multi-spectral dataset..
+Performs a principal component analysis (PCA) on a multi-spectral dataset.

 *Parameters*: